-Javier Fernández Contreras, PhD, is an architect and architectural theorist, and he serves as the dean of the Department of Space Design/Interior Architecture at HEAD – Genève.
-His work explores the relationship between architecture, representation, and media, with a specific focus on the role of interiors in the construction of contemporaneity.
+Javier Fernández Contreras, PhD, is an architect and architectural theorist, and he serves as the head of the Department of Space Design/Interior Architecture at HEAD – Genève.
+His work explores the relationship between architecture, representation and media, with a specific focus on the role of interiors in the construction of contemporaneity.

 ARCHITECTURE, HUMANITARIANISM, AND SOCIAL MEDIA